apache/druid/docs/data-management/automatic-compaction.md

 ### UI for Overlord-based compaction

-To submit a supervisor spec for MSQ task engine autocompaction, perform the following steps:
+To submit a supervisor spec for MSQ task engine automatic compaction, perform the following steps:

 1. In the web console, go to the **Supervisors** tab.
 1. Click **...** > **Submit JSON supervisor**.